This page provides easy navigation to a wealth of content about Wood Fired Cooking; skip ahead to a section by clicking the title below.

 The Italians are incredibly passionate about wood-fired pizza and the Pizza Napoletana tradition; so much so, that the Italian Ministry of Agriculture and a number of trade organizations have decided to protect the Pizza Napoletana name, the brand, and the product by granting it the DOC (Denominazione d’Origine Controllata) status.
 Learn more about Vera Pizza Napoletana by reading this series of articles.

 These are 100% organic whole peeled tomatoes, grown in Yolo County, California, and were developed through a partnership of famed chef, Chris Bianco, and DiNapoli Tomatoes.
 Within hours of harvest, the plum-shaped tomatoes are washed, steam-peeled and hand-selected.
 Each can is packed with a touch of sea salt, organic basil and then topped in its own juices.
-These fresh, delicious tomatoes make the perfect pizza sauce imaginable.
+These fresh, delicious tomatoes make the most perfect pizza sauce imaginable.

 Pizza stones are a common pre-cursor to a wood fired pizza oven.
 These remarkable baking stones are designed to offer a high-quality pizza in a conventional oven or bbq.
 A pizza stone is commonly referred to as a baking stone, and it is a flat cooking surface used for a variety of baking purposes.
 The main use of a pizza stone is to distribute the heat evenly so that all surfaces are cooked properly, without having to alter or flip whatever you’re cooking.